samlaubscher/Stellar-Drift-Game-M2/README.md

   ```
 The `collisionDetection(xPos, yPos)` function was called in the `showSprite()` method of the `Sprite` class.
 It takes in the arguments of `xPos` and `yPos` which are each of the `Sprite` objects X and Y positions on the canvas per frame.
 If `playerShip()` occupies the exact same X and Y coordinates as a `Sprite`, subtracting the `xPos` and `yPos` values from both array items `getShipLocation(angle)[0]` and `getShipLocation(angle)[1]` will result in 0.

 The code unfortunately is not accurate enough to use this method without a range, the reason for this is due to the speed of the `Sprite` objects as they reach the outer path of rotation.
 They have grown so much in size that they can move in steps of up to 60px per frame, therefore a range of 100px has been given to allow for a more reliable detection rate.
+The origin of collision range for the `playerShip()` is the front tip of the triangle.

   ```
   function collisionDetection(x, y) {